me-cfs/me-cfs.github.io/how-to-help.md

 * Does not mention Post-Exertional Malaise although that is the defining and most prominent symptom
 * Uses the name "Chronic Fatigue Syndrome" or even "Chronic Fatigue" when the official name is ME/CFS or ME.
 * Fails to mention that it is a disabling illness, ie. referring to it as a "fatiguing condition" while listing "common symptoms" like "nausea" without mention that it leads people to be unable to work/bedbound/housebound etc.
+* [This](https://www.meaction.net/wp-content/uploads/2020/10/Journalists_-How-to-Report-on-ME_CFS.pdf) document from one of the largest ME/CFS organisations guides journalists through the do's and dont's of reporting on ME.

 </details>